kwankhede/Statistical-Thinking-for-Humanities-Scholars/Chapter 2: Data Collection, Sampling, and Thinking in Uncertainty.md

 | **Frequency**            | Repetition of values          | Foundational for probability and summaries  |
 | **Law of Large Numbers** | Big samples are more accurate | Crucial for reliable generalizations        |

----

-Let me know if you'd like to turn this into a printable worksheet, class activity, or interactive Jupyter notebook!